Cape York Telegraph Line: Other related telegraph stations

-Telegraph Line Closure
+Telegraph line closure

-After more than 100 years of service, the line was closed in 1987, being replaced by Microwave transmission.
-Tenders were called initially for removal of the wire, and later for removal of the poles and cross arms but it was too late!
-Insulators, wires and even poles have been removed, many for use in stockyards, gates and sheds, and remain a testimony to the durability of the galvanised poles, which were reused without further coating, even though they were by this time 110 years old.
+After more than 100 years of service, the line was closed in 1987, being replaced by microwave transmission.
+Tenders were called initially for removal of the wire, and later for removal of the poles and cross arms but insulators, wires and even poles had already been removed, many for use in stockyards, gates and sheds.
+A testament to the durability of the galvanised poles, which were reused without further coating, even though they were by this time 110 years old.